 This analysis strives to highlight policy questions and make the practical options - a decision whether to make any of the four proposed UGB expansions - more evident.
-This approach leads to a conclusion that future growth could be accommodated with or without UGB expansions, but different choices will have different outcomes.

 Is there a need for more land to support job growth?

 Commercial land demand